swch/strivve-docs-nextjs/src/pages/testing/introduction/index.md

 ---

 ## Testing Your Integrations
-CardSavr provides synthetic merchant sites within non-production environments .
+CardSavr provides synthetic merchant sites within non-production environments.
 These sites allow you to test your CardSavr integration without using live merchant sites.

 ## Explore CardSavr API With Postman